leiway-info/fig4science/README.md

 2. It is mainly for plotting lines.
 3. It also serves as an example based on which the users can freely adapt for their own usage.

+## Figure Quality

+* Concise while informative
+    * Keep it simple and direct to the point
+    * No need of special effect
+* Rigorous and precise
+    * Curves are within the limits of x and y axes.
+    * Legends are not covering the curves
+* Visible
+    * Labels and legends are big enough
+    * Lines are thick enough
+    * Readable for color-blind people and for black-white printouts.

 ## Prerequisities